Ohio Criminal Records

 Ohio criminal background checks are primarily available to authorized agencies and employers who are required by law to perform Ohio background checks on potential employees or licensees.
 Criminal records are searched using fingerprints and will return arrest and conviction records.
 The Ohio Attorney General recommends independent vendors for personal background checks.

-Access to Ohio Background Checks:
+Access To Ohio Background Records:

 In order to obtain an Ohio background check, a background check request form must be filled out and submitted with an approved and completed fingerprint card and fee to the Ohio Attorney General’s Bureau of Criminal Identification and Investigation.
 Criminal history results are returned for state criminal records only.